SAP-archive/helm-broker/docs/01-installation.md

 ### Install Helm Broker with Service Catalog

-To run the Helm Broker, you need a Kubernetes cluster with Service Catalog.
-Run the `./hack/run-dev-kind.sh` script, or follow these steps to set up the Helm Broker on Kind with all necessary dependencies:
+To run Helm Broker, you need a Kubernetes cluster with Service Catalog.
+Run the `./hack/run-dev-kind.sh` script, or follow these steps to set up Helm Broker on Kind with all necessary dependencies:

 1. Create a local cluster on Kind:
 ```bash